- 1 26 DIY Sore Knee Pain Treatments You Can Easily Do at Home

 Get a Second Medical Opinion and Trust Your Judgment

-She gave a completely different diagnosis than the first doctor.
-Basically a muscle and ligament strain but not so serious.
-She proceeded to treat me in not one or two, but 4 different ways!
-Moist heat, cold, Ultrasound, and TENS, or Transcutaneous Electrical Nerve Stimulation.
+She gave a completely different diagnosis than the first doctor; basically, a muscle and ligament strain but not so serious.
+She proceeded to treat me in not one or two, but four different ways!
+Moist heat, cold, ultrasound, and TENS, or Transcutaneous Electrical Nerve Stimulation.

 The physical therapist also gave me some specific physical exercises that I could do.